some-ip-com/open-someip-spec/src/someip-sd.rst

 * Understanding Session ID and Reboot Flag according to this specification.
 * Keeping a Multicast Session ID counter per ECU that exchanges Multicast SD messages with this ECU.
 * Detecting reboot based on this specification and reaction accordingly.
+* Correctly interpreting the IPv4 and IPv6 SD Endpoint Options in regard to Reboot Detection.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_814